arielhirschhorn/maker-unknown/README.md

 July 15: generalized counting function, created function to look at counts for different fields in the database, tested on full data

+July 31: Started exploring dates

+August 5: Used NLTK to explore Description and Title fields in database